-118. There is evidence to show this effect also works in the opposite direction - a fall in price leads to an increase in consumption.
-In Switzerland, a 30% to 50% reduction in taxation on foreign spirits in 1999 led to a 28.6% increase in consumption of spirits.
-There was no significant change in the consumption of wine or beer, indicating that the price change had a direct effect on consumption levels.69
+- 137. There is evidence to show this effect also works in the opposite direction a fall in price leads to an increase in consumption.
+In Switzerland, a 30% to 50% reduction in taxation on foreign spirits in 1999 led to a 28.6% increase in the consumption of spirits.
+This finding is based on a longitudinal general-population survey of over 4,000 people, with a baseline survey carried out 3 months before and a follow-up survey carried out three months after the price change.
+There was no significant change in the consumption of wine or beer, indicating that the price change had a direct effect on consumption levels.
+92 - 138.
+In a recent (2017) study, more than half the Swiss population were shown to be affected by someone's drinking, described as a "psychological and physiological burden for persons other than the drinkers themselves".
+This supports the case for population level public